September 24, 2019

 “Understanding the Canadian Electoral System” with Mr. Mike Donison

-In this roundtable Mike Donison will summarize the rules governing the calling and the conduct of a Canadian federal general election.
-He will also address some of the major developments early in the election campaign.
+In this roundtable Mike Donison summarized the rules governing the calling and the conduct of a Canadian federal general election.
+He also addressed some of the major developments early in the election campaign.

 Mr. Mike Donison